 By-election for Nocton Parish Council

 There are three vacancies in Nocton Parish Council and an election has been called for all.
-If contested (i.e. if more than three candidates stand), the election will take place on Thursday 19 August 2021. n
+If contested (i.e. if more than three candidates stand), the election will take place on Thursday 16 December 2021.
+If no nominations are received by 4pm on 19 November 2021 a new election date will be set and further details will be posted on this page in due course.

 Notice of Election

 The Notice of Election publicises the election that is to be held and the timetable, including the date by which prospective candidates must submit a nomination paper.
-This will be available soon.
+This will be available on the downloads tab from 11 November.

-These must be completed and hand delivered to the Returning Officer by the candidate or their representative no later than the date to be decided.
+These must be completed and hand delivered to the Returning Officer by the candidate or their representative no later than 4pm Friday 19 November 2021.

-Anyone considering standing as a candidate is strongly advised to read guidance and information provided by the Electoral Commission before submitting a nomination at Parish council elections in England.
+Anyone considering standing as a candidate is strongly advised to read the Electoral Commission’s guidance and resources before submitting a nomination.

 Many people choose to stand in local elections as a representative of a political party, but individuals can stand in their own right as an ‘independent’.
 To stand as a Parish Councillor you must: